Log Output Adapter

 Overview

-The Log output adapter is an embedded adapter that sends its input tuples to both its output port and to the currently configured StreamBase Java logging system, which is described in Using StreamBase Logging.
+The Spotfire Streaming Log File Output Adapter is an embedded adapter that sends its input tuples to both its output port (if configured to do so) and to the currently configured StreamBase Logback logging system, which is described in Using StreamBase Logging in the Administration Guide.
 Each input tuple that enters the Log adapter is sent to the logging system, and then passes unchanged to the adapter's output port.

 The Log Asynchronously Option